J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-E.md

 ## 10. Normalize Read Counts, Perform Differential Gene Expression Analysis, and Add Gene Annotations in R

-Code used in this step in located with the workflow codebase [here](https://github.com/J-81/Nextflow_RCP/tree/dev_rc1.0.6/bin/dge_annotation_R_scripts)
+Code used in this step in located with the workflow codebase bin [directory](workflow_code/Nextflow_RCP/bin/dge_annotation_R_scripts)
+The gene annotations are sourced from annotation database tables generated in the GeneLab [Annotation Database Table Generation workflow](../Annotation_Database_Table_Generation).
 <br>

-### 9a.
-Using 'median of ratios method' Deseq2 normalization
+### 10a.
+Using default 'median of ratios method' Deseq2 normalization

 ```R
 ./dge_annotation_R_scripts/dge_annotation_workflow.R \